scottfjennings/ACR_waterbird_data_management/README.md

   + Kelly, J. P., Rothenbach, C. A., & Weathers, W. W. (2018).
 Echoes of numerical dependence: Responses of wintering waterbirds to Pacific herring spawns.
 Marine Ecology Progress Series, 597, 243–257. https://doi.org/10.3354/meps12594

-In brief, this monitoring project began in 1989 and involves up to 4 full censuses of all waterbirds on Tomales Bay, CA. Surveys count all individuals of species in the following orders and families (Anseriformes, Alcidae, Laridae, Gaviidae, Pelecanidae, Podicipediformes, Suliformes).
-These surveys result in 2 large data issues that need to be corrected prior to analysis:
+In brief, this monitoring project began in 1989 and involves up to 4 full censuses each winter of all waterbirds on Tomales Bay, CA. Surveys count all individuals of species in the following orders and families (Anseriformes, Alcidae, Laridae, Gaviidae, Pelecanidae, Podicipediformes, Suliformes).
+The field methods for these surveys result in 2 large data issues that need to be corrected prior to analysis:
   1. Individual birds that cannot be identified to species are tallied as part of a higher taxonomic group
   2. Birds fly past the survey boats in the direction that the boats are traveling, in some cases yielding a net negative tally for a section of the bay

-The main task of this code is to remedy these 2 issues to the greatest extent possible.
+The main task of the code in this repository is to remedy these 2 issues to the greatest extent possible.
 These tasks were originally accomplished using xlsx worksheets.
 These worksheets had multiple limitations:
 * The logic behind the workflow was poorly documented, and figuring out the mechanics of each operation was very difficult
 * There was a separate file for each POOLED taxa group on each day; as of 2019 there were almost 190 of these files.
 Because of this:
 ** There was an extra step of data transfer to these files then back to the database, which required an extra step of proofing and an extra chance for transcription errors to survive to the final database